Why should I study abroad?

 How can I fit a semester abroad into my academic plan?

 With the help of your academic advisor and the FHU Abroad Office, you can often plan ahead and work studying abroad into your academic plan.
-Many of the courses offered in Belgium meet general education requirements, and independent studies or individualized instruction courses may allow you to continue to work toward your major even while studying abroad.
+Some courses offered in Belgium each semester can meet liberal arts core requirements, and independent studies or individual instruction may allow you to continue to work toward your major even while studying abroad.

 How much does the program cost?